BasaltDev/BasaltLang/README.md

 Basalt is a lightweight programming language built by 1 person over the course of ~3-4 days designed for simplicity and ease-of-use (don't quote me on that) written in Python.

 ## 🔥 Key Features:
-- **Dynamic Typing**: In Basalt, unlike many other programming languages and like many other pr``ogramming languages, you don't have to state the type of your variable.
+- **Dynamic Typing**: In Basalt, unlike many other programming languages and like many other programming languages, you don't have to state the type of your variable.
 - **Default Immutability**: A lot of times, you may have realized in your broken code that you accidentally overwrote a variable's value.
 In Basalt, we make it easier for you. ```basalt let [var] = [val]``` makes your variable immutable.
 And don't worry, we added keywords for mutable variables and to make variables mutable/immutable.
 - **Comma-Less Syntax**: Are you annoyed by constantly typing commas everywhere in your code? (probably not) Well, Basalt removes them for you.
 Commas are useless, anyway.